 (Some argue that Jesus was the first to be literally raised to eternal life because other people who were raised from death, such as Lazarus, died again.
 But I think Jesus was not also not even the first to be resurrected to eternal life (cf. Jude 1:9; Luke 9:30; Luke 27:52).)

 This implies that “the firstborn of all creation” similarly means that He is the preeminent Person in the universe.
 Most non-literal translations render the phrase in that way:

 “The firstborn over all creation” (NIV);

-Thirdly, if He was born, He was not created.
-John often refers to Jesus as the Only Begotten Son of God (1:18; 3:16, 18).
-“Begotten” must be understood different from created.
-He was not born like a human child is born, but God brought forth His Son.
-What this means is difficult to imagine, for it is hidden in the infinity of God.
-For a further discussion, see Only Begotten Son of God.
+(3) Jesus is “the firstborn” and the Only Begotten Son of God (Col 1:18; 3:16, 18).
+Since He was “begotten” (born), He was not created.
+He was not born like a human child is born.
+How God brought forth His Son we do not know, for it is hidden in the infinity of God.
+But it does seem to be something different from created.
+For a further discussion, see – Only Begotten.

 Is Jesus God?

 Actually, the question, whether Jesus is God, is a bad question, for there is no word in the original text of the Bible that has exactly the meaning of the modern word “God.”
 Therefore, before we answer this question, we need to define the title “God:”

 The angel said to Mary that Jesus will be called the Son of “the Most High” (Luke 1:35).
 When the Bible makes statements such as that God is invisible (1 Tim 1:17), or that Jesus sits at the right hand of God (Col 3:1), or that He is the image of the invisible God (Col 1:15), or “there is one God and one mediator between God and mankind, the man Christ Jesus” (1 Tim 2:5), then the title “God” refers to the Most High.
 Using this definition of the title “God,” Jesus is not God.